developer-portal/content/tools/docker/compose.md

     Cannot link to a non running container: /awesomeweb_db_1 AS /awesomeweb_web_run_2/awesomeweb_db_1
 ```

-Best way to figure out what's wrong is to check logs:
+Best way to figure out what went wrong is to check logs:

 ```
 # docker-compose logs